utkarsharma2/utkarsharma2.github.io/_posts/2025-04-15-Data Engineering, Data ingestion, Data Pipeline, Batch ingestion.markdown

 title:  "Batch Ingestion Considerations: Designing for Scale and Simplicity"
 date:   2025-04-15 17:00:00 +0530
 categories: Data Engineering, Data ingestion, Data Pipeline, Batch ingestion
-excerpt: In a world obsessed with real-time streams and microsecond latencies, it's easy to overlook the enduring value of **batch processing**.
-But the truth is — **batch ingestion still powers the backbone of modern data infrastructure**, especially when it comes to data lakes, warehousing, and enterprise analytics.
+excerpt: In a world obsessed with real-time streams and microsecond latencies, it's easy to overlook the enduring value of batch processing.
+But the truth is — batch ingestion still powers the backbone of modern data infrastructure, especially when it comes to data lakes, warehousing, and enterprise analytics.
 ---

 # 📦 Batch Ingestion Considerations: Designing for Scale and Simplicity